MEd in Curriculum Studies

 Program Details

-Program Streams
+Program Areas

 Health Education

-The health education stream offers a boutique of courses that invite those enrolled to engage in timely and relevant conversations about the complexities of doing ‘health education’.
+The health education area offers a boutique of courses that invite those enrolled to engage in timely and relevant conversations about the complexities of doing ‘health education’.
 Framed within constructivist perspectives, participants will be asked to interrogate societal shifts in health education.

 The social determinants of health will be considered, including an examination of how the intersection of gender, race, sexuality, social class, nationhood and age shape health status.
 The pedagogical approaches used in this course will be inquiry based and highlight a criticality that can enliven health education moving it beyond a behaviourist approach, while avoiding thinking of health in binary terms (e.g., fit/unfit, healthy/unhealthy or obese/normal).